nebbles/Gizmo/docs/source/raspberrypi/software.rst

 Now the OS is updated, we need to install Python.
 To install Linux packages onto our Pi we use the command: ``sudo apt-get install <name_of_package>`` in the terminal.
 Each installation could take a few minutes.

-1. Run the following two lines to install C lib, needed by Python
+1. Run each of the following two lines to install C lib, needed by Python

   .. code:: bash

     sudo apt-get -y install libffi-dev
     sudo apt-get -y install libssl-dev

-2. Installing Python
+2. Installing Python, run each line one-by-one ensuring they complete

   .. code:: bash